-ACA 20-86-109 creates the Family Savings Initiative Act, effective July 1,1999, which provides a tax credit to those taxpayers who make contributions to a designated fiduciary organization created pursuant to this Act.
-The fiduciary will notify the Department of Human Services of the deposits and will issue a certificate to be attached to the tax return for the first year the credit is taken.
+ACA 20-86-109 creates the Family Savings Initiative Act, which provides a tax credit to those taxpayers who make contributions to a designated fiduciary organization created pursuant to this act.
+The fiduciary will notify the Department of Human Services of the deposits which will issue a certificate to be attached to the tax return for the first year the credit is taken.
 The credit allowed is the lesser of the income tax due or \$25,000 per taxpayer.
 The total tax credit allowed for all taxpayers is \$100,000 per year.
 Any unused credit may be carried forward for the next three (3) succeeding tax years or until exhausted, whichever occurs first.